ml4sts/open-humanities/episodes/02-jargon-busting.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Explain terms, phrases, and concepts associated with software development in libraries.
+- Explain terms, phrases, and concepts associated with open research.
 - Compare knowledge of these terms, phrases, and concepts.
 - Differentiate between these terms, phrases, and concepts.